USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 ### How this workshop works: the Target-First Lab

-Picture this: a colleague has left the group and handed you a folder of results — a table here, a VCF there — with **no pipeline and no notes**.
-To reproduce or extend the work, you have to reason from each result *backward* to the steps that produced it: *what had to exist for this file to exist?* That's not just a recovery skill — it is exactly how Snakemake thinks, and it's how we'll work all day.
+Picture this: You have a folder of results - a few tables, VCF files, etc. - with **no pipeline and no notes**.
+To reproduce or extend the work, you have to reason from each result *backward* to the steps that produced it: *what had to exist for this file to exist?* That's not just a recovery skill — it is exactly how Snakemake thinks, and it's how we'll work.
 We call it the **Target-First Lab**.

-Most tutorials — including the Nextflow one — build **forward**: write step one, then step two, wiring outputs into inputs until a result appears at the end.
+Most tutorials build **forward**: write step one, then step two, wiring outputs into inputs until a result appears at the end.
 Snakemake runs the other way.
 You name the **target** — the file you want — and the engine reasons **backward** to everything it depends on, stopping when it reaches files already on disk.
 That dependency chain, walked in